Knowledge Hub

 Directors in a pre-pack situation

-Directors should however be mindful of their duties and obligations to creditors in this situation, and are advised to take independent legal advice from a corporate expert before proceeding.
+Directors should however be mindful of their duties and obligations to creditors in this situation and are advised to take independent advice before proceeding.

 • When insolvent or on the brink of insolvency, it is important that directors take all steps to minimise any loss to creditors.
 If not, they could be held liable for wrongful trading and various additional misconduct, which can result in personal liability or even criminal penalties.